duncan532/duncanuffang.github.io/README.md

 ---

 ## 📖 About Me
-I am a **Backend Developer** specializing in FastAPI, PostgreSQL, MongoDB, and API security.
+I am a **Software Developer** specializing in FastAPI, PostgreSQL, MongoDB, and API security.
 Passionate about building scalable and efficient backend solutions.
 I prioritize the security and reliability of every website or mobile app I work on, ensuring that each project achieves its desired impact.

-## 🚀 What I Offer:
+## 🚀 What I Do Best:
 - 🔹 **Fast, secure, and well-documented APIs**
 - 🔹 **Scalable database architectures**
 - 🔹 **Cloud-based storage & deployment solutions**